-This brief article/resource was researched, compiled and written by the NewEarth University School of Natural Law faculty and staff volunteers as part of its growing library of sovereignty resources.
+This brief article/resource was researched, compiled and written by the NewEarth University School of Natural Law faculty volunteers as part of its growing library of sovereignty resources.

 Questions: Who Am I … What Am I?

 Self-inquiry is commonly understood as a process by which one may discover the answer to the questions of: Who am I? or… What am I?

 However, as these may be the ultimate questions, self-inquiry is an expansive process that is also useful for the discovery of answers to other questions, which have deep power & significance.
 The wisdom that is gained from such insight leads to a natural expression of absolute sovereignty.

 Self-inquiry Is An Art

 Self-inquiry is an art; the mastery of which lies in the ability to receive answers to profound questions from a source beyond the psychological self.
 The key to effective self-inquiry is in how one asks the question.